Adam Duvall Preview, Player Props: Red Sox vs. Yankees

 - The Yankees have the 10th-ranked team ERA across all league pitching staffs (4.00).

-- Schmidt looks for his 10th win when he makes the start for the Yankees, his 29th of the season.
-He is 9-8 with a 4.54 ERA and 139 strikeouts in 140 2/3 innings pitched.
+- Vasquez gets the start for the Yankees, his fifth of the season.
+He is 2-2 with a 2.36 ERA and 22 strikeouts in 26 2/3 innings pitched.

-- In his most recent time out on Wednesday against the Detroit Tigers, the right-hander went 6 1/3 innings, allowing three earned runs while surrendering five hits.

-- In 29 games this season, the 27-year-old has amassed an ERA of 4.54, with 8.9 strikeouts per nine innings.
-Opponents are batting .264 against him.
+- In seven games this season, the 24-year-old has amassed a 2.36 ERA and 7.4 strikeouts per nine innings, while allowing a batting average of .186 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.